 Sometimes life insurance applications can take a while to be processed and it's not uncommon for applications to go on for a few weeks.
 This is because medical underwriting - the process where your medical history is examined - can take a lot of time, as insurers chase up previous doctors or ask you to take new medicals.

 Life insurance interim cover provides you with cover during the time it takes for your life insurance application to be processed.
 It's a lumpsum benefit offered by an insurance provider that means if something happens to you before your application is approved, you'll still be protected.

-What is life insurance interim cover?
+What is interim insurance cover?

-How does interim cover and life insurance work?
+How does interim insurance cover work?